 ETR has loaner helmets that are available to new competitors.
 You will have to pick up the helmet just before each of your runs and return it immediately after each run, as we don’t have enough for everyone to keep one during the event.

 You will probably want to buy your own helmet if you run many events.
 A helmet that meets the SCCA’s rules can be purchased for $50 to $100 dollars.

 The current SCCA rules require the helmets to have a Snell rating 2010, 2005, or 2000.
-Snell usually releases standards every five years and the SCCA requires the current standard or the two previous, so in 2015 the 2000 helmets will no longer be usable.
+Snell usually releases standards every five years and the SCCA requires the current standard or the two previous, so for example, in 2020 the 2005 helmets will no longer be usable.
 Snell also has sub-ratings.
 The SCCA accepts M (motorcycle) and SA (Special Application).
-This may sound a bit confusing, so I’ve included a list of the currently accepted combinations below:
+This may sound a bit confusing, so we’ve included a list of the currently accepted combinations below:

 Snell 2010 (SA or M)

 Snell 2005 (SA or M)

 Please note that helmets that only have a DOT (Department of Transportation) rating are not legal in Solo.
 Some helmets have both a DOT and a Snell rating, and they would be acceptable providing that the Snell rating meets the criteria outlined above.
 Also, the M helmets are usually much cheaper than the SA helmets.
 The SA helmets are required for road racing because they are rated for multiple impacts and have fire resistant linings.
 If you think you may want to do some road racing you may want to consider spending the extra money for a SA helmet (M’s aren’t usually legal for road courses).
 Also, the newer helmets weigh less than the older ones, so the latest rating will probably be easier on your neck.
 Most of the on-line vendors have a sizing chart so that you can measure your head and get the correct helmet.
 Local vendors will usually be more expensive, but you can try the helmet on before buying.